-- 4) By ensuring a high quality of built environment is developed which relates positively to the established character of Mangawhai, street, neighbouring properties and open spaces. - 5) By encouraging integrated residential development in proximity to the Business Sub-Zone 1 to assist with enabling a diversity of housing typologies. - 6) By providing for non-residential activities, or home occupations, education and/or childcare facilities where the activities do not adversely affect residential amenity. - 7) By providing for residential growth in an integrated urban form. - By minimising rear lots so as to give sites the spacious outlook area of a street, as well as enhancing public safety through passive surveillance opportunities and a street address that connects each lot into the neighbourhood.
+- 4) By ensuring that the outdoor living needs can be met through the use of courtyards, communal areas and balconies. - By ensuring a high quality of built environment is developed which relates positively to the established character of Mangawhai, street, neighbouring properties and open spaces. - 6) By encouraging integrated residential development in proximity to the Business Sub-Zone 1 to assist with enabling a diversity of housing typologies. - 7) [DELETED] - 8) By providing for non-residential activities, or home occupations, education and/or childcare facilities where the activities do not adversely affect residential amenity. - 9) By providing for residential growth in an integrated urban form. - 10) By minimising rear lots so as to give sites the spacious outlook area of a street, as well as enhancing public safety through passive surveillance opportunities and a street address that connects each lot into the neighbourhood.